syncfusion-content/uwp-docs/uwp/CellGrid/Importing.md

 # Importing in UWP Excel-like Grid

-The `ExcelImportExtension` class is used to import entire cells from the Excel sheet to SfCellGrid.
+The `ExcelImportExtension` class is used to import entire cells from the Excel sheet to Excel-like Grid.

 Following styles are imported from Excel: